CoolerMasterTechnology/Pi-Tool/daemon/README.md

 **Only button mappings with `"active": true` are used by the daemon.**

-The shutdown and reboot actions are handled by the daemon itself, for other events, it emits a message on the websocket:
+The shutdown and reboot actions are handled by the daemon itself, for other events, it emits a message on the websocket when the button sequence is pressed:

 ```json
 {